Ebola Virus Disease

-There are no approved drugs or vaccines available to treat EVD.
+There are no approved drugs or vaccines available to treat EVD, although experimental vaccines and therapeutics are being tested.
 Recovery seems to depend in part on how much virus a person was initially exposed to, how early treatment is started, and on the patient's age and immune response.
 Chances of survival can be improved with early supportive care including maintaining body fluids and electrolytes and monitoring blood pressure, which may allow enough time for the body's immune system to fight off the virus.
 Younger people appear to have better recovery rates than older people.
 Those who recover develop antibodies that may last at least 10 years.
 Some survivors develop long-term complications, such as joint and vision problems.

 Ebola Virus Classification